keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/880b1a43-9015-48c9-a3b5-aaf42a5d4176)

-In Select Groups enter domain then click Check Names then select Domain Admins.
+In Select Groups enter "domain" then click Check Names then select Domain Admins.

 <br />